A stressed ball python is an unhappy ball python.

 Should you notice that your ball python has coiled into a tight mass, you may want to investigate its habitat to see if something is causing it to feel scared or insecure.

-Tight coiling while holding or handling your snake is just as unfavorable of a sign.
+Tight coiling while holding or handling your ball python is just as unfavorable of a sign.
 If your ball python begins to constrict you during handling, you’ll need to uncoil it and house it at once.
 Otherwise, you could find yourself on the business end of a hungry python’s tongue.

 If your ball python isn’t moving and hasn’t moved for quite some time, it may be stressed-out or ill, despite its habitat remaining at a warm temperature.